The Atlas Project was launched in 2010, with the objective to establish a framework for

 the accurate mapping of plant species on and around Shotover Hill, and at the same time

 provide further opportunities for SW members’ in botanical surveying.

 The resulting distribution maps aid understanding of species and habitats, support

 publications, and help with the planning and delivery of student project work.

-Inevitably, getting out to visit every 50m square in the Atlas area is going to throw up some new and interesting records.
-Already we have rediscovered a
+Inevitably, getting out to visit every 50m square in the Atlas area threw up some new

 - Over 400 vascular plants species included